blowfishlol/code-challenge-frontend/README.md

 ## Possible Messages
 ### Mathematical expression
-When the user sends a valid mathematical expression and the server should calculate it.
+When the user sends a valid mathematical expression, the server should calculate it.
 The possible operators are:
 - \+ Addition
 - \- Substraction